Hyper-Dragon/ChessStats/docs/index.md

 ## About

-ChessStats is a console app used to retrieve monthly play time, ratings and top openings for any chess.com user.
+ChessStats is a console app used to retrieve monthly play time, ratings and top openings for any Chess.com user.
 Note that variant game types are not included in the stats (displayed as 'X' during game retrieval) and unrated game ('NR') information is time only.

+The HTML reports generated are standalone with all assets (images/fonts) embedded in the page.
+This means they can be sent to others, or indeed just opened as a document.

+I sync my ChessStats folder with dropbox so I can read the reports directly on my tablet from the Dropbox app.

 ## Installation

-Download the latest version from the [Releases](https://github.com/Hyper-Dragon/ChessStats/releases) page, extract _ChessStats.exe_ and put it where you want it to go.
-Note that the cache and reporting directories are created relative to the executable's location.
+Download the latest version from the [Releases](https://github.com/Hyper-Dragon/ChessStats/releases) page, extract _ChessStats.exe_ and put it where you want it to go.  **Note that the cache and reporting directories are created relative to the executable's location**.

 ## Usage